Joint signature of two or more systems with applications to multistate systems made up of two-state components: Acknowledgments

 \section{Acknowledgments}

-Jean-Luc Marichal acknowledges partial support by the research project F1R-MTH-PUL-12RDO2 of the University of Luxembourg.
+The authors thank the anonymous reviewers for pointing out Natvig's work \cite{Nat82,Nat11}.
+Jean-Luc Marichal acknowledges partial support by the research project R-AGR-0500 of the University of Luxembourg.
 Jorge Navarro acknowledges support by Ministerio de Econom\'{\i}a y Competitividad under grant MTM2012-34023-FEDER.